Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Friday's over/under is 1.3 points higher than the combined 53.7 PPG average of the two teams.
+- Friday's total is 4.3 points higher than the combined 53.7 PPG average of the two teams.

-- These two squads combine to surrender 49 points per game, 6.0 fewer than this contest's over/under.
+- The 49 combined points per game that these two squads have allowed this season are 9.0 fewer than the 58 over/under in this contest.

 Colorado State Stats and Trends